flutter/flutter/specs/apis.md

     // registerElement(), it just returns the object after registering it,
     // rather than creating a new constructor
     // otherwise, it proceeds as follows:
+    //  1. let constructor be the constructor passed in, if any
-    //  0. let prototype be the prototype passed in (defaulting to Element)
+    //  2. let prototype be the constructor's prototype; if there is no
-    //  1. let constructor be prototype.constructor
+    //     constructor, let prototype be Element
-    //  2. create a new Function that:
+    //  3. create a new Function that:
-    //      0. throws if not called as a constructor
+    //      1. throws if not called as a constructor
+    //      2. creates an actual Element object
-    //      1. initialises the shadow tree is shadow on the options is true
+    //      3. initialises the shadow tree if shadow on the options is true
-    //      2. calls constructor, if it's not null, with the module as the argument
+    //      4. calls constructor, if it's not null, with the module as the argument
-    //  3. let that new Function's prototype be the aforementioned prototype
+    //  4. let that new Function's prototype be the aforementioned prototype
-    //  4. let that new Function have tagName and shadow properties set to
+    //  5. let that new Function have tagName and shadow properties set to
-    //     the values passed in
+    //     the values passed in on options
-    //  5. register the new element
+    //  6. register the new element

     ScriptElement? currentScript; // O(1) // returns the <script> element currently being executed if any, and if it's in this module; else null
   }